Michael Sattler

 Michael Sattler (1490 – 20 May 1527) was a German monk who left the Roman Catholic Church during the Protestant Reformation to become one of the early leaders of the Anabaptist movement.
 He was particularly influential for his role in developing the Schleitheim Confession.
 His leadership has been seen as stabilizing and giving direction to the early Anabaptist movement after the first leaders had been scattered or martyred.

 Title page of the Schleitheimer Confession (1527), bearing Sattler's name.

 He was convicted of heresy by Roman Catholic authorities and subsequently tortured and then burned to death at the stake.
+His final words were: "...I have not been sent to judge the word of God.
+We have been sent to bear witness to it.
+That is why we will submit to no other law....in that we cannot escape the judgement of this court we are ready to suffer the suffering that is our lot for the good of the Word of God.”.

 Life

 Sattler was born around 1490 in Staufen.
 He became a Benedictine monk in the Abbey of Saint Peter in the Black Forest and probably became a prior.
 He left St. Peter's probably in May 1525, when the monastery had been taken by troops from the Black Forest fighting in the German Peasants' War.
 He later married a former Beguine named Margaretha.

 The date of Sattler's arrival in Zurich is not known, but he was expelled from that city on 18 November, 1525, in a wave of expulsions of foreigners resulting from the disputation on baptism of 6–8 November.
 Some believe that Sattler was the "Brother Michael in the white coat" mentioned in a document dated 25 March of that year, which would place him in Zurich before Snyder's estimation of when he left St Peter's.
 Snyder believed that Sattler may have arrived in Zurich to attend that disputation.
 However, it may have been Michael Wüst who wore the white coat.

 Sattler became associated with the Anabaptists and was probably rebaptised in the summer of 1526.
 He was involved in missionary activity around Horb and Rottenburg am Neckar, and eventually traveled to Strasbourg.
 While in Strasbourg, he had extended discussions with the Protestant leaders of the city, Martin Bucer and Wolfgang Capito.
 Both of these men held Sattler in relative esteem for his character, even though they disagreed with him in certain points of doctrine and practice.
 In February 1527 he chaired a meeting of the Swiss Brethren at Schleitheim, at which time the Schleitheim Confession was adopted.

 In May 1527, Sattler was arrested by Austrian authorities, along with his wife and several other Anabaptists.
 He was kept a prisoner in the tower of Binsdorf in Baden-Württemberg.